 For GAP students with sufficient training themselves, and who are interested in becoming music teachers themselves, GAP provides the opportunity to enroll in a Studio Internship.
 Through this program, the student prepares for and then begins teaching small group classes and private lessons.
 Over the years, we've had student teachers leave after several years of GAP training and teaching to open their own studios in other parts of the state and country.
 GAP is not a degree-granting program, but there are many opportunities for musicians that do not require a degree, but instead, rest on skills and insights gained from hard work and personal, artistic integrity within a community of other serious musicians and music educators.

 If you're interested, please take the time to review the Elements of GAP enrollment.
 If you have questions or would like to schedule an interview and planning session for a student, please email

 If you're ready to enroll, you can register online here

-AMP is our intensive music education and enrichment program for students grades PreK-8th grade, which provides comprehensive training to beginners and more advanced students alike in Classical, Jazz, Rock, and/or American Folk music on weekday afternoons during the traditional latch-key hours.
+AMP is our intensive music education and enrichment program for students that provides comprehensive training to beginners and more advanced students alike in Classical, Jazz, Rock, and/or American Folk music on weekday afternoons during the traditional latch-key hours.